jwoehr/ublu/README.md

 <li> java -jar ublu.jar to run Ublu.</li>
 </ul>

+<a name="goublu"></a>
+## Goublu console support for Ublu

+Ublu's interpreter relies on Java's console support, which is very weak.
+So I have coded [Goublu](https://github.com/jwoehr/goublu) in [Go language](https://golang.org/).

+Goublu is a console front-end that provides an editable Ublu command line.
+The go command

+`go get github.com/jwoehr/goublu`

+will fetch the source to your `$GOPATH/src` directory to build for your architecture.

 <a name="discussion"></a>
 ## Discussion of Ublu

 Report bugs or make feature requests in the [Issue Tracker](https://github.com/jwoehr/ublu/issues)

-There is some more information in the [Ublu Wiki](https://github.com/jwoehr/ublu/wiki)
+There is some more information in the [Ublu Wiki](https://github.com/jwoehr/ublu/wiki) including zine article references.

-Ublu was noted August 17, 2016 in the IT Jungle article [Ublu A Modern Band-Aid for Legacy i Ills](http://www.itjungle.com/tfh/tfh081716-story01.html)

 Discuss Ublu in the [IBMiOSS Ublu forum on Ryver](https://ibmioss.ryver.com/index.html#forums/1057363).

 Here is the [IBMiOSS signup page for the free Open Source Software on IBM i organization on Ryver](https://ibmioss.ryver.com/application/signup/members/9tJsXDG7_iSSi1Q) that hosts the Ublu forum.

-Jack Woehr 2017-06-01
+Jack Woehr 2017-06-16